-Much of the same long straight road to start, we stopped for Ali to take some photos before continuing on to Wentworth.
-On the way to Wentworth we drove into a town called Mildura, we decided our trip was a bit tight to stop and look around this time through.
+Much of the same long straight road to start.
+We stopped for Ali to take some photos before continuing on to Wentworth.
+On the way to Wentworth, we drove into a town called Mildura.
+We decided our trip was a bit tight to stop and look around this time, though.

-After pitching our tent we went to the information centre to see what we could do with our afternoon.
-We left with our arms laidened with pamphlets crossing the road to a pub opposite.
+After pitching our tent, we went to the information centre to see what we could do with our afternoon.
+We left with our arms ladened with pamphlets crossing the road to a pub opposite.
 We decided we would sit down and have a cold beer while going through all this stuff we’d picked up.

-Post beer we drove around to the lock in time to see three aluminium dinghies going in to it on their way down stream.
-The lock keeper later explained these guys camped three kilometres down stream and came up for a counter lunch, they had being doing this for a number of years.
+Post beer, we drove around to the lock in time to see three aluminium dinghies going in to it on their way downstream.
+The lock keeper later explained these guys camped three kilometres downstream and came up for a counter lunch.
+They had being doing this for several years.

 He said that navigation up the Darling was only good for about 40 kilometres North of Wentworth.

-After our discussion with the Lock Keeper we went to the old “Wentworth Goal” and the Museum across the road, both were interesting with the Museum having a huge collection of Riverboat photographs.
-We returned to the camp site to find two tents pitched hard up against ours.
-I constructed a tarpaulin wall between us and we settled down for a drink and dinner.
-I am afraid I am not tolerant of people who have to camp on your door step especially when you are in a large grounds with plenty of room.
+After our discussion with the Lock Keeper, we went to the old “Wentworth Gaol” and the Museum across the road.
+Both were interesting, with the Museum having an enormous collection of riverboat photographs.
+We returned to the campsite to find two tents pitched hard up against ours.
+I constructed a tarpaulin wall between us, and we settled down for a drink and dinner.
+I am afraid I am not tolerant of people who have to camp on your doorstep, especially when you are in a large campground with plenty of room.